ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 [^4]: At this point, one might ask: *Which covariates should I include in my ANCOVA?* At the moment, I’m in large agreement with Raab et al. ([2000](#ref-raab2000HowToSelect)), who recommend you condition on covariates that are theorized or have been empirically shown to be strongly predictive of the outcome, and/or where used to balance during the randomization process.
 They further added researchers would do well by planning their covariate set before data collection, and publicly reporting their plan in some kind of pre-registration report, which would help reduce `\(p\)`-hacking and other such nonsense.

+[^5]: At the moment (03-26-2023), it appears the **flextable** package (0.9.0) isn’t playing nicely with **blogdown** (1.16).
+Sadly, I don’t have the technical abilities to understand why, but I get insurmountable error warnings when trying to render.
+For now I’m leaving the **flextable** code in, in the hopes the conflict will find resolution, soon.

-[^5]: There are numerous effect sizes one could compute from a logistic regression model.
+[^6]: There are numerous effect sizes one could compute from a logistic regression model.
 For a more exhaustive list, as applied within our causal inference framework, see Section 3.3 in Brumback ([2022](#ref-brumback2022Fundamentals)).

-[^6]: In some parts of the literature, probabilities are called “risks” and differences in probabilities are called “risk differences” (e.g., [Morris et al., 2022](#ref-morris2022planning)).
+[^7]: In some parts of the literature, probabilities are called “risks” and differences in probabilities are called “risk differences” (e.g., [Morris et al., 2022](#ref-morris2022planning)).
 We will not be using the jargon of “risk” in this blog series.

-[^7]: Note that the standard deviation, here, isn’t quite the same thing as a standard error.
+[^8]: Note that the standard deviation, here, isn’t quite the same thing as a standard error.
 We’d need to do something more akin to bootstrapping, for that.
 However, this kind of a workflow does have some things in common with the Monte-Carlo-based Bayesian methods we’ll be practicing later in this series.

-[^8]: For example, say you have a dummy variable called `male`, which is a zero for women and a one for men.
+[^9]: For example, say you have a dummy variable called `male`, which is a zero for women and a one for men.
 One way to interpret a model using the centered version of `male` is it returns the contrast weighted by the proportion of women/men in the sample or population.
 Another interpretation is this returns the contrast for someone who is in the middle of the female-male spectrum–which is what?
 Intersex?
 Non-binary?
 Transgender?
 It might be possible to interpret such a computation with skill and care, but such an approach might also leave one’s audience confused or offended.